aibrahim3546/aibrahim3546/README.md

 ### Hey there! 👋
 #### Ibrahim - @aibrahim3546
-Hey  I'm a Software Engineer at [MoneyLion](https://moneylion.com) working on helping people to take control of their financial life.
+I'm a Software Engineer at [MoneyLion](https://moneylion.com) working on helping people to take control of their financial life.
 Do have a look at my cool website at [ahmadibrahim.io](https://ahmadibrahim.io).
 <!--
 **aibrahim3546/aibrahim3546** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.